ganbarodigital/go_shellexpand/README.md

 ### Status

-_Quote removal_ is partially supported in `ShellExpand` v1.0.0.
+_Quote removal_ is not supported in `ShellExpand` v1.0.0.

-* the `\` in front of escaped characters is removed
+* the `\` in front of escaped characters is not removed during quote removal
-  - this was required for our unit tests (which compares results in a real UNIX shell and our code) to work
+  * at the moment, these are getting removed during earlier expansion phases, and don't reach the `expandQuoteRemoval()` function
-* single and double quotes surrounding words are not removed (because [word splitting](#word-splitting) is not supported).
+* single and double quotes surrounding words are not removed
+  * we can't safely attempt this until [word splitting](#word-splitting) has been implemented

 ## Common Terms